xiix0/scam/README.md

-You will outgrow your usefulness.
+Next Friday will not be your lucky day.
+As a matter of fact, you don't have a lucky day this year.